digitalocean/ansible-collection/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/digitalocean/ansible-collection?quickstart=1)

 This collection can be used to manage infrastructure in the [DigitalOcean](https://www.digitalocean.com/) cloud.
-The API documentation is located [here](https://docs.digitalocean.com/reference/api/api-reference/).
+The DigitalOcean API documentation is located [here](https://docs.digitalocean.com/reference/api/api-reference/).
+The pydo library which this collection is based on is hosted on [GitHub](https://github.com/digitalocean/pydo) and [PyPI](https://pypi.org/project/pydo/).

 ## Code of Conduct